The Althea Ward Clark Reading Series presents Didi Jackson and Major Jackson

 The Lewis Center’s Program in Creative Writing presents the annual Althea Ward Clark W’21 Reading Series, which provides an opportunity for students, as well as all in the greater Princeton region, to hear and meet outstanding contemporary writers.
 All readings are free and open to the public and are followed by a book signing.

 Didi Jackson is the author of the poetry collections My Infinity and Moon Jar.
-Her poems have appeared in American Poetry Review, Bomb, The New Yorker, and Oxford American among other journals and magazines.
-She is the recipient of the Robert H. Winner Memorial Award from the Poetry Society of America.
-She lives in Nashville, Tennessee and teaches creative writing at Vanderbilt University.
+Her poems have appeared in American Poetry Review, Bomb, The New Yorker,and World Literature Today, among other journals and magazines.
+She has had poems selected for Best American Poetry, Academy of American Poets’ Poem-a-day, and The Slowdown with Tracy K. Smith.
+She is the recipient of the Robert H. Winner Memorial Award from the Poetry Society of America and is a Dean’s Faculty Fellow at Vanderbilt University in Nashville, Tennessee, where she teaches creative writing.
+Most recently she completed her certification as a Tennessee Naturalist.

 This event is cosponsored by Princeton University’s Lewis Center for the Arts and Labyrinth Books.